scanner-research/tv-news-ingest-pipeline/README.md

 ## Getting Started

+Note: the TV News pipeline is only supported on Linux (and, most importantly, tested).

 1. Install Python3 (requires Python 3.5 or up)

 2. Install Docker (if installing on Linux, make sure your installation comes with `dockerd`)